sugarlabs/activity-turtle-confusion/README.md

 How to use?
 ===========

-Turtle Confusion is part of the Sugar desktop.
+Turtle Confusion is not part of the Sugar desktop, but can be added.
 Please refer to;

 * [How to Get Sugar on sugarlabs.org](https://sugarlabs.org/),
 * [How to use Sugar](https://help.sugarlabs.org/),
+* [Download Turtle Confusion using Browse](https://activities.sugarlabs.org/), search for `Turtle Confusion`, then download, and;
 * [How to use Turtle Confusion](https://help.sugarlabs.org/en/turtle_confusion.html)

 How to upgrade?